Chicago Wisdom Tooth Extraction

 Does everyone have to get their wisdom teeth removed?

-There are patients that develop wisdom teeth that function just as well as every other tooth in the mouth, and as a result they do not need to go under the knife.
+There are patients that develop wisdom teeth that function just as well as every other tooth in the mouth, and as a result they do not need to have them removed.
 But no one can predict when third molar complications will occur, and the American Association of Oral and Maxillofacial Surgeons estimates that about 85 percent of wisdom teeth will eventually need to be removed.

-If you do have wisdom teeth that you are thinking of having taken out, Dr. Katabi and Smythe strongly recommends that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
+If you do have wisdom teeth that you are thinking of having taken out, Dr. Katabi strongly recommends that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
 People who have oral surgery after the age of 35 have higher risks for complications, harder surgeries, and longer healing times than those who get them removed in their late teens or early 20’s.
-The best time to get those suckers out is when the roots are about two-thirds formed, which is generally between the ages of 15 to 18.
+The best time to have them removed is when the roots are about two-thirds formed, which is generally between the ages of 15 to 18.

 Why is it so important to have my wisdom teeth removed as a teenager/young adult instead of later in life?